RubenHalman/lightning-flow-scanner-action/README.md

 ![Demo GIF](media/lfsaction.gif)

+_Additional information on the engine can be found in the [Lightning Flow Scanner Documentation](https://lightning-flow-scanner.github.io/lightning-flow-scanner-core/)._

 ## Usage

 To use this action in your workflow, create a file named `.github/workflows/lightning-flow-scanner.yml` with the following content: